 92% of resolutions fail within two weeks.
 It doesn’t make the most sense to plan and prepare for an entire year of your life during the busy-ness of the holidays.
 It takes time to reflect, digest, and sift the good from last year.
 It also takes time to clean up and clear out our mental and physical environment.
 Both of these things are vital to creating a solid foundation that will support and our goals.

 Once you’ve done this, it takes more time to get super clear and capture the vision of what we really want for ourselves this year.
 Here’s what I do to set myself up for real success:

-In the Beautiful Life School, there’s an audiobook and e-book called the 7 Steps to Manifesting Your Heart’s Desires.
-In it I offer a detailed discussion of the mechanics of creating your dreams.
+I’ve created an audiobook and e-book called the 7 Steps to Manifesting Your Heart’s Desires.
+In it, I offer a detailed discussion of the mechanics of creating your dreams.

 These are the same steps I followed to get off welfare, go to law school, build my dream home, and build a business based on my passions.

 Later, when my husband suffered a devastating illness that destroyed all that we’d created together, I followed these same steps to reinvent myself and build a new life.

 I know they work and I want to share them with you.

 Get rid of everything that isn’t going to serve, or support you this year.
 See Panning for Gold in 2015 to learn how to do this.

 Catch the vision of what you want to create by getting quiet and looking inward for your deepest desires.
 See, feel, and become one with the vision of you living your dream.